iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 2 reviews"/>
 </p>

+> Very disappointed.
+No Bluetooth integration.
+Kind of a fail, not completely but close.<br> :date: __2020-07-24 18:07:44__

 > On the surface the app appears to do what it claims.
 I will update my review once I've had a chance to inspect the code for myself and do some testing of my own.<br> :date: __2020-07-05 23:34:48__